State of Idaho Department of Commerce and the Idaho State Department of Agriculture (ISDA)

 Complies with SBA requirements for self-representation as an eligible small business concern:

-Eligible small business must meet the following additional criteria to be considered for this program:
+Eligible small businesses must meet the following additional criteria to be considered for this program:

 The following small businesses are not eligible for STEP funding: